masjit-gsi/go-fiber-boilerplate/README.md

 - `./app/controllers` folder for functional controllers (used in routes)
 - `./app/models` folder for describe business models and methods of your project
-- `./app/repository` folder for describe `const` of your project
+- `./app/repository` folder for describe queries for models of your project
-- `./app/service` folder for describe queries for models of your project
+- `./app/service` folder for describe functional and call repository for controllers of your project
 - `./app/middleware` folder for add middleware (Fiber built-in and yours)

+### ./bootsrap

+**Folder bootsrap**.
+This directory define main app in your project.

 ### ./docs